s-ringert/aws-cheat-sheet/aws-cheat-sheet.md

 Package manager for dependencies.
 > CodeArtifact stores and shares software packages across teams.
 It supports npm, Maven, PyPI, and more.
 Helps centralize package management with fine-grained access control.

+#### AWS Cloud9
+Cloud-based Integrated Development Environment (IDE).

+> Cloud9 is an online IDE that lets developers write, run, and debug code directly in a browser.
+It provides a pre-configured environment with built-in terminal access to AWS resources, making it easy to develop serverless apps, Lambda functions, or other cloud applications without any local setup.

 ### 📊 Analytics & Big Data

 #### Kinesis